chimera-linux/cports/Packaging.md

 * `patch_args` *(list)* Options passed to `patch` when applying patches, in addition to the builtin ones (`-sNp1 -V none`).
 You can use this to override the strip count or pass additional options.
+* `prepare_after_patch` *(bool)* Normally, the `prepare` phase is run before the `patch` phase so that vendored dependencies can be patched.
+Sometimes it is necessary to patch lockfiles/dependency lists though and then it may be necessary to run `prepare` after that is done.
 * `provider_priority` *(int)* The final tie-breaker when choosing between two virtual providers to install.
 When everything else fails (i.e. version is the same and so on), the provider with the higher priority is chosen.